Mugen-Spiegel/code-doc-ai/app_doc/services/post_formatter.md

 ```

 ## uppercase_title method
-The `uppercase_title` method converts the `title` attribute of the `post` object to uppercase letters and returns the result.
+The `uppercase_title` method converts the title of the post to uppercase.

 ```ruby
 def uppercase_title